POLAND

 Agreement: The terms and circumstances of an agreement, if one exists, are unclear.

-Transfers: 50 Ukrainians were sent to Jasionka, Poland on November 19, 2025 and returned to Ukraine over the Poland-Ukraine border
+Transfers: 50 Ukrainians were forcibly sent to Jasionka, Poland on November 19, 2025 and returned to Ukraine over the Poland-Ukraine border.
+ICE Air flights on two small jets carrying Ukrainians arrived in Jasionka, Poland on March 17, 2026.
+A third group of Ukrainians were sent on an ICE flight to Poland on April 30, 2026.

-On November 19, 2025, Ukrainian border authorities reported that fifty Ukrainian citizens, including 45 men and 5 women, were deported from the United States to Poland and had entered Ukraine through the Shehyni crossing on the Poland–Ukraine border.
-As of late November 2025, the text and details, or even confirmation of the existence, of an agreement between the United States and Poland has not been disclosed.
-Some arrangement, though, appears to have been in place for this transfer.
+On November 19, 2025, Ukrainian border authorities reported that fifty Ukrainian citizens, including 45 men and 5 women, were deported from the United States to Poland and had entered Ukraine through the Shehyni crossing on the Poland–Ukraine border. he text and details, or even confirmation of the existence, of an agreement between the United States and Poland has not been disclosed.
+Some arrangement between the two countries, though, appears to have been in place for this transfer.
+According to media reports, some of the Ukrainians deported via Poland in November had entered the United States under the Uniting for Ukraine program during the Biden administration and had pending applications for re-parole.
+A number of them were separated from family members who remain in the United States.
+On March 17, 2026, ICE Air flights on two small jets carrying Ukrainians arrived in Jasionka, Poland.
+A third group of Ukrainians were sent on ICE flight to Poland on April 30, 2026.
+Little is known about what happened to these other groups of Ukrainians, but it is understood that they were also sent back to Ukraine.

-Poland’s role as a potential transit country occurs within the broader context of its evolving asylum and border policies.
-On November 14, the Polish President said that he had signed a law on assistance for Ukrainian refugees, which extends their legal status until March 2026, for the “last time.”Although Poland hosts one of the largest Ukrainian populations in Europe under the EU Temporary Protection Directive and domestic emergency-protection legislation, the country has simultaneously adopted increasingly restrictive border control practices.
+Since Russia’s invasion of Ukraine, Poland has been a key regional ally for the United States.
+Poland hosts one of the largest Ukrainian populations in Europe under the EU Temporary Protection Directive and domestic emergency-protection legislation, yet the country has simultaneously adopted increasingly restrictive border control practices.
 As of August 2025, Ukrainians entering Poland must show proof of financial solvency, and Ukrainian refugees face increasingly restrictive social support in Poland.
 International non-governmental organizations and monitoring bodies have documented frequent violations of the principle of non-refoulement, including the summary return of asylum seekers at the Belarusian border.
-Given these conditions, civil society groups in Poland and across Europe have expressed concern that the use of Poland as a transit state could expose transferees to inadequate procedural safeguards, risk of rights violations at the border, or onward removal without proper assessment of protection needs.